Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Simulation

+In the simulation, we solve the leader-following positive consensus problem by output feedback controller \eqref{con-obs-2}.
+We follow the procedure in Algorithm \ref{alg:state-feedback} to choose the parameters.
+Solving the corresponding linear matrix inequalities, we choose $K_{11}=K_{12}=- $, $K_{13}=K_{14}=- $, and $K_{15}= -0.5000$ for positive stabilization.
+Similarly, we let $K_{31}=K_{32}= ^\top $, $K_{33}=K_{34}= ^\top $, and $K_{35}=0.5000$ for the local positive observer part.
+Finally, we let $\mu=0.3$ and $w_i(0)={\bf 0}$ for the distributed positive observer \eqref{sys:observer-1}.
+The rest of initial conditions are randomly generated between $0$ and $12$.

-We first consider the distributed observer part for this leader.
-Set $\mu=0.3$ and $w_i(0)={\bf 0}$.
-The simulation result is listed in Figure~\ref{fig:simu:observer}.
-It can be found that the trajectory of the observer's state variables are indeed positive while the estimation error $\tilde w$ converges to ${\bf 0}$ quickly, which verify the effectiveness of the developed distributed positive observer \eqref{sys:observer-1}.
-Then, we can consider the leader-following positive consensus problem by state feedback controller \eqref{con-obs-1}.
-Let us take $\mu=0.3$, $K_{11}= $, $K_{12}= $, $K_{13}= $ for \eqref{con-obs-1} and let $w_i(0)={\bf 0}$.
-All other initial conditions are randomly selected between $0$ and $10$.
-The simulation results are presented in Figure~\ref{fig:simu:state:output}.
-Next, we use the same parameters $K_{1i}$, $K_{2i}$, $\mu$ and choose $K_{31}= ^{\top}$, $K_{32}= ^{\top}$, and $K_{33}= ^{\top}$ for the output feedback controller \eqref{con-obs-2}.
-Again, let $w_i(0)={\bf 0}$ and $\eta_i(0)={\bf 0}$.
-The simulation results under controller \eqref{con-obs-2} are given in Figure~\ref{fig:simu:state:output3}.
-It can be found that all components of $x_1(k)$, $x_2(k)$, and $x_3(k)$ are nonnegative and the outputs of these agents reach a positive consensus as we expected in both cases.
-These observations confirm the effectiveness of our preceding designs to solve the leader-following positive consensus problem for heterogeneous multi-agent systems under time-varying communication topologies.
+We first show the convergence performance of our observer in Fig.~\ref{fig:simu:observer} where the estimation error $||\tilde w_i||$ converges to ${ 0}$ quickly.
+We also list the full trajectory of $w_2(k)$ as an example to confirm the positivity of this observer.
+Under the distributed output feedback controller \eqref{con-obs-2}, the tracking error of each agent is given in Fig.~\ref{fig:simu:output-error}, where the leader-following consensus is reached as we expected.
+We then list the profile of $x_2(k)$ in Fig.~\ref{fig:simu:output-posivity}.
+It can be found that all components of $x_2(k)$ are kept to be nonnegative.
+These observations confirm the effectiveness of our preceding designs to solve the leader-following positive consensus problem for heterogeneous multi-agent systems under time-varying communication graphs.